redislabs-training/ru204/admin-training/lab-use/README.md

 # Lab Use

-There are a few types of users:
+There are a several types of users:
 - Employees who want to learn RE admin
 - Instructors who want to teach a class
 - Students taking a class.

+Here are basic steps for them to start using they're lab environment.

-## Here's what a user gets
+## Here's what users get

 Env
 <image>